-Thessaloniki is set to become the newest destination with bragging rights for independent travelers in 2018.
+Thessaloniki is set to become the newest destination with bragging rights for independent travelers.
 Greece's second largest city is the gateway to Macedonia with connections to Alexander the Great and his tutor, Aristotle.
-Its two major universities—one of them even named after Aristotle—attract a large student population and with them a youthful music, arts and sports scene.
-And its restaurant and cafe culture is about as eclectic as you can get anywhere in Europe.
+Its two major universities—one of them even named after Aristotle—attract a large student population and with them a youthful music, arts, and sports scene.
+And its restaurant and cafe culture are about as eclectic as you can get anywhere in Europe.

 But maybe the reason that this dynamic Greek city is finally popping up on adventurous travelers' radar is that it's easier to get to than ever before.
 A whole assortment of US and European airlines have one-stop flights from most major American and Canadian cities.
 And in 2017, UK budget airline easyjet added cheap direct flights to Thessaloniki from several UK airports including London Luton.

 If you can grab a budget flight to London, it's just a quick, cheap flight to Thessaloniki and you can say you've been somewhere most of your friends haven't visited yet—without having to climb the Eiger, sleep against a cliff face in a sling or canoe up the Zambezi.

 Here are several good reasons why you should go to Thessaloniki, Greece now.

 Attend a Feast of Festivals

 From high art to street art, popular culture to cultural excellence—Thessaloniki reels from one international festival to another throughout the year.
 These are just a few:

 - Reworks brings together an eclectic mix of music—from experimental sound to modern classical music and contemporary electronics.
 It's five days and nights of performances by well established and emerging artists from across Europe.